hadronized/this-week-in-neovim-contents/contents/2023/Jan/03/5-did-you-know.md

 # [Did you know?](#tips) {#tips}

-Did you know what you can automatically jump on those place in file, where are you exiting from last time?
-Just add this autocmd in your init.lua:
+Did you know that you can automatically jump to the last place you’ve visited in a file before exiting?
+Just add this `autocmd `in your `init.lua`:

 ```lua
 vim.api.nvim_create_autocmd('BufReadPost', {